Compare the best internet service providers in Snoqualmie Pass. Find fiber, cable, and wireless options.

 Pricing Overview

-Internet plans in Snoqualmie Pass range from $45/month to $129.99/month, with an average of $75/month — $10/month above the national average of $65/month.
-Fiber plans average $52/month locally, compared to the national fiber average of $60/month.
-The most affordable option is T-Mobile starting at $45/month for 150 Mbps speeds.
+Internet plans in Snoqualmie Pass range from $30/month to $129.99/month, with an average of $71/month — $6/month above the national average of $65/month.
+Fiber plans average $52/month locally, a $7 premium over cable at $45/month.
+The price difference buys symmetrical upload speeds and typically more reliable performance, which may justify the cost for remote workers and heavy uploaders.
+The most affordable option is Spectrum starting at $30/month for 100 Mbps speeds.
 At the top end, HughesNet's 25 Mbps plan costs $129.99/month — best suited for large households or home offices needing maximum bandwidth.
-No-contract plans average $72/month, making them competitively priced against contract plans at $90/month — flexibility without a price penalty.
+No-contract plans average $67/month, making them competitively priced against contract plans at $90/month — flexibility without a price penalty.
 Residents of Washington should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition